Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 To extract text for additional images, simply call `analyze` multiple times.
 You can use the same ImageAnalysisClient do to multiple analysis calls.

+**Note**: For extracting text from PDF, Office, and HTML documents and document images, use the Document Intelligence service with the [Read model](https://learn.microsoft.com/azure/ai-services/document-intelligence/concept-read?view=doc-intel-4.0.0).
+This model is optimized for text-heavy digital and scanned documents with an asynchronous REST API that makes it easy to power your intelligent document processing scenarios.
+This service is separate from the Image Analysis service and has its own SDK.

 ### Extract text from an image URL